Landsdale, Western Australia: Facilities

 The main commercial precinct is known as Landsdale Gardens and includes most of the facilities of the area, such as a small medical complex, the Warradale centre (named after Warradale Park at Southmead Drive), parks and reserves, lakes, walking trails, Landsdale Forum shopping centre.

 The Warradale Centre is used for community events and includes a club room and change rooms as well as a canteen, parking and toilet facilities.
 It is used for local sporting clubs including the Kingsway Rockets football club, the Landsdale Lions Junior and Senior cricket club as well as a small tee ball club.

 Landsdale also has an ambulance station located at the corner of Alexander Drive and Gnangara Road.

 The Perth International Telecommunications Centre is located in the eastern end of Landsdale.

 Schools

-Landsdale has three primary schools and one high school; one in the south called Carnaby Rise Primary School, one in the centre called Landsdale Primary School, and Landsdale Gardens Primary School, which opened on the 1st of February, 2023.
+Landsdale has three primary schools and one high school; one in the south called Carnaby Rise Primary School, one in the centre called Landsdale Primary School, and Landsdale Gardens Primary School, which opened on 1 February 2023.
 The only high school is Landsdale Christian School.